cgmorah/frontend-assessment-cgmorah/README.md

  # @cgmorah  /Frontend Assessment [MindArc]
- frontend technical assessment mindarc by GIOVANNI MORA
+ Frontend technical assessment MindArc by GIOVANNI MORA

  IMPORTANT : It's built with Vue js App & Sass and It's not a regular HTML